marcomc/splinter/README.md

          2020 (c) MarcoMC - github.com/marcomc/splinter
 An opinionated provisioning tool for macOS automated with Ansible
 ```
+# How to rovision a Mac with Ansible

 * [Install Splinter](#install-splinter)
 * [Use cases with step-by-step instructions](#use-cases-with-step-by-step-instructions)
 * [Profiles](#profiles)